opensearch-project/project-website/_posts/2025-03-18-GPU-Accelerated-Vector-Search-OpenSearch-New-Frontier.md

 ## What's next?

-The initial GPU-based index release will support **FP32** for GPU-based index acceleration.
+The initial GPU-based index build algorithm release will support **FP32** for GPU-based index acceleration.
 Upcoming releases will introduce **FP16 and byte** support to further improve price-performance.
 Additionally, the OpenSearch community continues to enhance vector engine capabilities in order to enable low-latency, high-throughput retrieval, unlocking new possibilities for vector search at scale.

 ## References